 The School of Life Foundation

 The School of Life Foundation is committed to the social, moral and character development of youth.
-We provide our workbook, Learn To "School" Your Toughest Opponent, and accompanying training program to schools.
+We provide our workbook, Learn To "School" Your Toughest Opponent, and accompanying training program to high schools and junior high schools.
 The book offers life-guiding principles and values to help youth achieve straight A's in the school of life.
 Many of our partner schools are implementing the School of Life program as Tier 2 of their Positive Behavior Interventions & Supports (PBIS) system to enhance their school culture.

 The School of Life Foundation aims to disrupt troublesome high school dropout rates throughout the United States.
 In a seven day period, the current number of U.S. high school drop-outs would fill the entire Kentucky collegiate football stadium (approx. 58,000 to 60,000 seats).
 That's around 8,300 failing students per day.
 Nearly 3,030,000 students a year will receive no diploma.
 Life for the high school dropout is nothing short of haunting.
 Upon early termination, undereducated youth will discover that 90% of all potential jobs will remain beyond their reach and that nearly 75% of all crimes in the U.S. are committed by their dropout peers. –Source: Education Week, Children Trends Database.
 Research Date: 1.1.2014.